 For Participating In This Project

-- Shared Heritage – The preservation and restoration of World War One monuments helps to educate your community about your local history and heritage.
+- Shared Heritage – The preservation and restoration of World War One monuments helps to educate your community about its local history and heritage.
 It promotes a respect for those who served to defend our freedom, while also learning about those who lived in different times and different societies.
 The World War One memorial(s) in your town cultivate the pride of our past and heritage which makes your town and community unique in the world.
 This is a wonderful teaching moment for any organization that also connects to youth.

 - Historical Appeal – Everyone likes to experience the “spirit” of the place of origin, which most often is represented through architecture, and landmarks.
 People like to look and learn about the history.
 These monuments help make your town unique.
 What better time than the centennial to spruce up your monument to ensure its preservation for another 100 years.